Article

 Today, sustainability is a major priority of customers, and only 20% of manufacturing companies are on track to meet their sustainability goals, consuming high amounts of water and energy in all stages of the production process.
 Sustainability is also part of current consumer expectations, transparency and ethical material sourcing.

-To be capable of responding to consumer needs, reducing energy and water consumption at low cost, manufacturers should leverage data analytics and expert insights to develop an actionable zero carbon roadmap.
+To be capable of responding to consumer needs, and reducing energy and water consumption at low cost, manufacturers should leverage data analytics and expert insights to develop an actionable zero-carbon roadmap.

 They should also focus on real-time measurement of energy consumption, execute a cost/benefit analysis to identify critical equipment whose energy performance should be improved, and strive for circularity in energy and water consumption.